Mateusz-Ramotowski-Poland/Daily-week-organizer/README.md

 I was using Chrome developer tools for testing my application.
 ## Features
 Timer section:
-- You can add/delete timer.
+- You can add/delete the timer.
 You can have from 1 to 5 timers.
 - Click the start button to launch the timer.
 - Click the reset button to reset the timer settings.
 - When the timer will reach zero You will hear the song.
 - You can edit the timer settings: time, description, and song/ringtone.
+- When the app won't download the song You will see an error message.

 To-do-tasks section:
 - Add new tasks.
 - You can delete every task.
 - Tasks are saved after closing the browser (the app is using local storage for that).
 ## Project Status
-The project is in progress.
-What I will do next:
+The project is finished.
-- fix bugs.
-- I am thinking about it...

 ## Acknowledgements
 Thanks [_Jonas Schmedtmann_](https://www.udemy.com/course/the-complete-javascript-course/learn/lecture/22648683?start=420#overview)